joelmartinez/mdoc-fxmode/README.md

 # How to use Frameworks Mode

-mdoc's "frameworks mode" is a way to maintain library documentation that has multiple "kinds".
-For many reasons, each "framework" can and often does have variations; sometimes it's different platform-specific types, sometimes it's different attributes, and sometimes it's as simple as different parameter names due to legacy integrations of multiple codebases.
+mdoc's "frameworks mode" is a way to maintain library documentation that has multiple variations.
+For many reasons, each "framework" can and often does have variations; versioning is the simplest example of variations in a framework, sometimes it's different platform-specific types, sometimes it's different attributes, and sometimes it's as simple asdifferent parameter names due to legacy integrations of multiple codebases.

 In any case, this sample shows the simplest possible use of frameworks mode.
 Start by looking at the artifacts stored in the repository: